The Raven: Publication history

 Poe first brought "The Raven" to his friend and former employer George Rex Graham of Graham's Magazine in Philadelphia.
 Graham declined the poem, which may not have been in its final version, though he gave Poe $15 as charity.
 Poe then sold the poem to The American Review, which paid him $9 for it, and printed "The Raven" in its February 1845 issue under the pseudonym "Quarles", a reference to the English poet Francis Quarles.
 The poem's first publication with Poe's name was in the Evening Mirror on January 29, 1845, as an "advance copy".
 Nathaniel Parker Willis, editor of the Mirror, introduced it as "unsurpassed in English poetry for subtle conception, masterly ingenuity of versification, and consistent, sustaining of imaginative lift ...
 It will stick to the memory of everybody who reads it."
 Following this publication the poem appeared in periodicals across the United States, including the New York Tribune (February 4, 1845), Broadway Journal (vol. 1, February 8, 1845), Southern Literary Messenger (vol. 11, March 1845), Literary Emporium (vol. 2, December 1845), Saturday Courier, 16 (July 25, 1846), and the Richmond Examiner (September 25, 1849).

 The immediate success of "The Raven" prompted Wiley and Putnam to publish a collection of Poe's prose called Tales in June 1845; it was his first book in five years.
-They also published a collection of his poetry called The Raven and Other Poems on November 19 which included a dedication to Barrett as "the Noblest of her Sex".
+They also published a collection of his poetry called The Raven and Other Poems on November 19 which was the first time the poem was collected and which included a dedication to Barrett as "the Noblest of her Sex".
 The small volume, his first book of poetry in 14 years, was 100 pages and sold for 31 cents.
 In addition to the title poem, it included "The Valley of Unrest", "Bridal Ballad", "The City in the Sea", "Eulalie", "The Conqueror Worm", "The Haunted Palace" and 11 others.
 In the preface, Poe referred to them as "trifles" which had been altered without his permission as they made "the rounds of the press".